Arcanorum/rogueworld/guides/CREATURES.md

 Just like on the server, every entity needs its own JS file on the client.

 Create a JS file with the same name as the server JS file.

+## Test it

+## Extra properties

+With our basic entity set up and working, we can customise it further, such as giving it a drop list, assigning it as a task objective, giving it special attacks.

+See [Mob.js](../server/src/entities/destroyables/movables/characters/mobs/Mob.js) for a list of the properties that mobs can have and their default values, and other mob files for examples of how they can be used.

 # Creating a boss